GheodeAI/va_am/README.md

 ### Outside of code[#](#outside-of-code "Permalink to this heading")

 A quick way of using it directly from your terminal.
-First try the -h | –help flag as:
+First try the -h | --help flag as:

 ```
 python -m va_am -h